AppInstalleriOSGH/Circlefy/README.md

 # Circlefy

-**Circlefy** is an iOS app designed to modify `.ipa` files to give their app icons a circular appearance.
-It achieves this through a unique technique involving visionOS platform detection behavior.
+**Circlefy** is an iOS app designed to modify `.ipa` files to give their app icons a circular appearance or no mask at all, which allows transparent icons of any shape.
+It achieves this through a unique technique involving platform detection behavior in Mach-O binaries.

 ## How Does It Work?

-1. **visionOS Detection**:
+1. **Platform Detection**:
    iOS detects the platform of the app's executable from the Mach-O file.
-When a visionOS platform (platform 11) is detected, the system applies a circular icon to the app.
-However, apps designed for visionOS would typically crash on iOS devices due to incompatibility.
+Depending on the platform identifier, the system alters the app icon's appearance.
+   - **visionOS (Platform 11)**: Icons appear circular.
+   - **macOS (Platform 1)**: Icons bypass iOS's icon masking entirely, enabling custom shapes without any restrictions, similar to macOS behavior.

 2. **The Fix**:
    Circlefy modifies the **executable file** of the `.ipa` to include two FAT slices:
-   - The **first slice** is an x86 visionOS binary, acting as a placeholder to trigger the circular icon behavior.
+   - The **first slice** is a placeholder binary for either the visionOS or macOS platform, depending on the desired icon effect.
    - The **second slice** is the original app binary.

 3. **iOS Kernel Behavior**:
    The iOS kernel evaluates the FAT slices in the binary and selects the most compatible executable for the device.
-This ensures the app functions correctly while retaining the circular icon effect.
+This ensures the app functions correctly while retaining the modified icon behavior.

 ## Notes

 - Circlefy is compatible only with **iOS 17 and 18** running on **arm64e devices** (A12 and newer).
+- Applications modified by this tool will **not work** when installed with **TrollStore** due to the nature of how it works

 ## Credits